Donders-Institute/docker-swarm-setup/doc/design.rst

 Docker swarm cluster at DCCN
 ****************************

 The first swarm cluster at DCCN was developed in order to deploy and manage service components (e.g. DICOM services, data streamer, data stager) realising the automatic lab-data flow.
-The inital setup consists of 8 nodes retired from the HPC and the EXSi clusters.
+The inital setup consists of 8 nodes repurposed from the HPC and the EXSi clusters.

 System architecture
 ===================